-The screening evaluation will only be performed after the subject has agreed to participate and has signed and dated the ICF or assent.
-No treatment or study-related procedures will be initiated before informed consent/assent (when applicable) is signed.
+The screening evaluation will only be performed after the subject has agreed to participate and has signed and dated the ICF.
+No treatment or study-related procedures will be initiated before the informed consent is signed.
 The Day 1 visit must be performed, at the latest, 30 days after the screening visit.